madetech/handbook/team-norms/timesheets.md

 ## General guidance

-- Every billable team member must completed a timesheet attributing a 35 hour week (pro-rated for those who do not work a full 5 day week) by 1.30pm every Friday
+- Every billable team member must complete a timesheet attributing a 35 hour week (pro-rated for those who do not work a full 5 day week) by 1.30pm every Friday

 - When the last day of the month falls on a working day, you will be asked to complete your timesheets up to and including that day.
 You must do this by 1.30pm